Set it up

 A ready-made skill that teaches your AI agent to use MongoDB well.
 MongoDB's official skills — connections, schema design, query optimization, Atlas.

-npx skills add mongodb/agent-skills Quick skills
+npx skills add mongodb/agent-skills Ready-to-run prompts

 “List collections in the app database and show me 3 sample documents from each”